modanesh/YRC-Bench/README.md

 During the training, 3 checkpoints are saved: best_val_sim.ckpt, best_val_true.ckpt, and last.ckpt.
 The best_val_sim.ckpt is the checkpoint with the best validation performance on the simulated case, the best_val_true.ckpt is the checkpoint with the best validation performance on the true case, and the last.ckpt is the last checkpoint of the training.

 ---

-For the acting policies (sim weak, weak, and strong), the checkpoints are located in the `YRC/checkpoints` directory.
-The checkpoints for each environment suite are obtained by:
-- MiniGrid: Training RL policies using https://github.com/lcswillems/rl-starter-files
-- Procgen: Training RL policies using https://github.com/jbkjr/train-procgen-pytorch
-- Cliport: The provided checkpoints in the `cliport` repository https://github.com/cliport/cliport

-A zip file containing the checkpoints for the acting policies can be downloaded from the following link: [Google Drive Link](https://drive.google.com/file/d/1Tix3PO8gwJljwHLcolaQo5Moaci-apF8/view?usp=sharing)

----